lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/04motors/motors.rst

 * Servo motor.
 * Breadboard and jumper wires.
-* 1 k&#8486; resistor (optional)
+* 1 |kohm| resistor (optional)
 * 5 V power supply (optional)

-The 1 k&#8486; resistor isn't required, but it provides some protection to the general-purpose input/output (GPIO) pin in case the servo fails and draws a large current.
+The 1 |kohm| resistor isn't required, but it provides some protection to the general-purpose input/output (GPIO) pin in case the servo fails and draws a large current.

 Wire up your servo, as shown in :ref:`motors_servoMotor`.